apache/druid/docs/do-not-merge.md

 Expressions are distinct if they have different values or if one of them is NULL.
 Expressions are not distinct if their values are the same or if both of them are NULL.

-Because the functions treat NULLs as known values  when used as a comparison operator, they always return true or false, even if one or both expressions are NULL.
+Because the functions treat NULLs as known values  when used as a comparison operator, they always return true or false even if one or both expressions are NULL.

 The following table shows the difference in behavior between the equals sign (=) and IS [NOT] DISTINCT FROM: